jadijadi/lpic1book/content/1023_manage_shared_libraries.md

 /usr/lib/x86_64-linux-gnu/mesa
 ```

-the `ldconfig` commands processed all these files to make the loading of libraries faster.
+The `ldconfig` commands processed all these files to make the loading of libraries faster.
 This command creates ld.so.cache to locate files that are to be dynamically loaded and linked.

 > if you change the ld.so.conf \(or sub-directories\) you need to run `ldconfig`

-To close this section lets run ldconfig with the **-p** switch to see what is saved in ld.so.cache:
+To close this section, let's run ldconfig with the **-p** switch to see what is saved in ld.so.cache:

 ```text
 # ldconfig -p | head